A new museum for ABBA, but no stage reunion

 But the museum took a long time coming.
 Separate plans for an earlier museum on ABBA were shelved in 2008.

-“We weren’t entirely sure if there was going to be one, whether we wanted one, becoming artefacts and relics while we are still alive,” Ulvaeus said.
+“We weren’t entirely sure if there was going to be one, whether we wanted one, becoming artifacts and relics while we are still alive,” Ulvaeus said.

 “It is such a long time ago that ABBA was active .. the guy I see when I look at all the videos, on stage, it is almost that he is a stranger,” Ulvaeus added.